 Two types of buyers are generally interested in mortgage notes, real estate investors and institutional buyers.
 Experienced real estate investors will not yield the most for your note.
 You’ll want to sell to an institutional note buyer such as Deed Street Capital rather than a note broker in order to bypass the middleman and secure the best offer on your note.
 Also, realize that many institutions will want the payor to have made at least 3 to 12 payments first to show a history of on-time payments from the payor.

-Note selling is a process.
-You’ll need to bring copies of the promissory note, title commitment and closing statement to the sale discussions.
+Understanding how to sell a mortgage note is a process that requires preparation.
+You’ll need to bring copies of the promissory note, title commitment, and closing statement to the sale discussions.
 Many institutions will provide a quote based on these documents.
 Three main factors are essential in determining the size of the quote: the amount of equity in the property, the buyer’s credit score and the length of the payment history so far.
 If the quote is satisfactory, you’ll sign a sales contract.

 After the contract is signed but before the sale closes, the buyer will thoroughly evaluate the property.
 The buyer also will conduct at least a drive-by appraisal and perform a title search to ensure no liens or other restrictions encumber the title.

-Once the note buyer has verified the property’s value and found a clean title, the sale will close, and you’ll receive your money.
+Once you’ve followed the steps on how to sell a mortgage note, and the note buyer has verified the property’s value and found a clean title, the sale will close, and you’ll receive your money.
 The new owner will notify the borrower that the mortgage has been sold.
 The borrower’s terms don’t change; they’ll just make payments to the new owner.

 Deed Street Capital buys mortgages for cash.
 We buy various types of mortgages, including: